developer-program/engineering-track/docs/aws/iam.md

 We can set up multiple factor authentication.
 AWS supports virtual MFA device or [U2F](https://www.yubico.com/authentication-standards/fido-u2f/) Security key.

 We can use a Virtual MFA applications.
-If you don't have one already, I will recommend the Google Autheticator.
-Download Google Autheticator on your IOS or android device.
+If you don't have one already, I will recommend the Google Authenticator.
+Download Google Authenticator on your IOS or android device.
 Click on + and Scan Bar Code.
 Following the instructions to get the 2 MFA code to finish setup.

 - Authy
 - Duo Mobile